Policy and Procedure Name:

 bill shall serve as the notice to the provider.

-may view the current inactive date on the bwc.ohio.gov website, and if
+MCO may view the current inactive date on BWC’s website, and contact BWC claims services

-shall refer a medical treatment request to BWC on an inactive claim when the
+MCO shall refer a medical treatment request to BWC on an inactive claim when

-evidence dated not more than 60 days prior to the date of the request; or
+Medical evidence dated not more than 60 days prior to the date of the

 ii.
 Such